ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/en_Jak and Daxter The Precursor Legacy.md

 At this time, there are several caveats and restrictions:
 - Power Cells and Scout Flies are **always** randomized.
-- Precursor Orbs are **never** randomized.
+- **All** the traders in the game become in-logic checks **if and only if** you have enough Orbs to pay all of them at once.
-- **All** of the traders in the game become in-logic checks **if and only if** you have enough Orbs (1530) to pay them all at once.
+    - This is to prevent hard locks, where an item required for progression is locked behind a trade you can't afford because you spent the orbs elsewhere.
-  - This is to prevent hard locks, where an item required for progression is locked behind a trade you can't afford.
+    - By default, that total is 1530.

 ## What does randomization do to this game?
 The game now contains the following Location checks: